DyneXvX/Volunteer-Management-System/README.md

 This web application comes with a built in initializer for you home database.
 There will not be a release, so if you were given access to download, contribute, and so on you will need to change your home connection string to whatever your home db is.
-Keep in mind due to the virus each of ran a local db.
+Keep in mind due to the virus each of us ran a local db.
 Once you setup your connection string, just run the program(F5) and your database will be built for you using the admin setup below.